hat story is your digital marketing analytics telling you?

 Bing Webmaster Tools is a surprisingly competitive (and also free) alternative to Google Analytics.
 It’s simpler and more user friendly, geared towards organic search engine optimization (SEO).
 The main platform offers additional functionality for SEO reports and recommendations, mobile-friendliness reports, plus research keywords and see inbound links analysis.

-In-platform analytics is data that’s reported on within the platform where you’re deploying paid marketing activity.
+Third-party analytics is data that’s reported on within the platform where you’re deploying paid marketing activity.
 The most common are Google Ads Manager, Facebook Ads Manager, and email providers like MailChimp or Klaviyo.

-Pros of In-platform Analytics:
+Pros of Third-Party Analytics:

 - The analytics functionality provided by advertising or email platforms offer valuable information designed to help you get better returns from the unique channel.
 It is specific to the type of activity that happens on the platform, whether that’s reporting on users engagement activity such as likes, shares, comments, retweets, followers gained or open rates, plus click-throughs and conversion attribution.
 Facebook, for example, will let you set up 8 types of conversion events that will be tracked and reported on across all of a user’s devices.